ggilder/wordpress_zero/README.md

 Requirements
 ------------

 This has only been tested with PHP 5.2+ and will probably break with anything older.
+PHP 5.3+ is recommended.

 Usage
 -----